 The term encapsulation is used to describe a process of adding headers and trailers around some data.
-For example, here is what happens when you send an email using your favourite email program (like Outlook or Thunderbird):
+This process can be explained with the four-layer TCP/IP model, with each step describing the role of the layer.
+For example, here is what happens when you send an email using your favourite email program (such as Outlook or Thunderbird):

 - the email is sent from the Application layer to the Transport layer.